retriever puppy biting leash on beach

 It’s typical and natural for a puppy or an untrained dog to put the leash in their mouth.
-It takes patience to work with your dog to make walks and daily life less frustrating and see them drop their leash.
+It takes patience to work with your dog to make walks and daily life less frustrating, and see them drop their leash.
 Here are points to remember as you start to convey better on-leash expectations to your young dog.

 Short Walks